IasmimCristina/snack-list-demo/README.md

 ---

+## Tests Setup:
+To ensure the application works as expected, tests are set up using Vitest and React Testing Library.

 ## Features:
 - **User Login:**
   - Fake login modal with username and password validation.
 Password is 'password' and any username can be typed.